uncheckederror/Darkhorse/README.md

 # DarkHorse
  A modern front-end for the Land Information System.

+# Update 5/3/2020
+This week we rebuilt the Real Property Prepayment Calculator.
+This is the first page that directly calls to a stored procedure.

+Stored procedures are complex chunks of code written in SQL.
+It would take significant effort to rewrite these stored procedures in C#.

+Initially we had planning on not rewritten them, and this week were sucessfully able to prove that we won't have to rewrite them.
+This should shave about a month off of the schedule for this project.

+Although it's purposely disabled at the moement, we built out the pages for prorating a tax year.

+We also built out the payments page and the receiepts and refunds pages.
+The goal here was to make all of the buttons on the tax years page work.
+These can all be found on the "Balance" tab of the tax years page.

+To that end we also completed the SSWM, FFP, Nox Weed, and Other Assessments type lookup pages which can be found on the "Assessments" tab on the tax years page.

+There are still some buttons that don't do anything on the tax years page.
+This is because they are editing operations, which is a feature we are going to ignore for now because we don't want to change any values in the database yet.

+We also completed significant work on the Real Account Filtering page.
+Searching by contact name, account group, address, and section, township, and range, and tag codes are now enabled.

 # Update 4/26/2020
 This week the Real Account Tax Year page was largely completed.